 When organising a conference please ensure that you select a diverse range of speakers.
 Female speakers may be more difficult to find, but making the effort to find suitable representatives is your way of ensuring that we address the gender imbalance and force change.

 It's as simple as that.
-And if you are finding it hard to get the speakers you need, please get in touch with us at email@example.com.
-Or check out the Register of Female Engineers here, or our Roles Models HERE.
+And if you are finding it hard to get the speakers you need in the UK, please get in touch with us at firstname.lastname@example.org.

 If you are a potential delegate and come across a conference which does not have sufficient representation of diversity, please feel free to email the organiser with the following polite reminder.